 - be adapted to take account of any new or changed risks to the safety of the employees concerned;

 - be provided in a manner appropriate to the risk identified by the risk assessment; and

 Fire drills will form part of your fire safety training, which should be repeated periodically.

 The law doesn't tell you exactly how often to do a fire drill, it just says periodically.
 How often you do one should be decided on several factors.

 The best way to decide how often you need a fire drill is to carry out a fire drill.
 If it's the first one you have done in a while - or your first run-through of a new evacuation procedure - you can see how it goes.

 During the fire drill, fire safety checks can be made.
 Such as:

 These initial fire drills are to establish the evacuation plan and make sure everyone knows what to do.
 Don't worry if it doesn't all go to plan.
 That's the purpose of a fire drill.
 Practice makes perfect.
 You can make any necessary adjustments, and try again.
-Better now than in a real fire.
+Better to do it now during practice than in a real fire.

 Go beyond fire drills.
 Here are 10 weekly fire safety procedures, to keep your workplace safe from fire.